 Leaving out wrist workouts

 How to fix:The beginner’s guide to dumbbells says that it is good to work with a fitness professional who is knowledgeable about safe weight-training methods and can assist you in determining the appropriate weight for your fitness level.
 If you have some knowledge of training and wish to work out in a home gym without a trainer, make sure you have a mirror, in which you can look and correct your posture every time you sway wrong.

 Dealing with injuries

 As you start strength training, you'll find that your muscles hurt after each workout.
-Although painful muscles are common during workouts, sudden pain or pain for an extended period indicates that you might have overdone it.
+Although painful muscles are common during workouts, sudden pain or pain for an extended period indicates that you might have overdone it and injured yourself.
 Take a break from weightlifting if your injury is making you uncomfortable.
 Do not be hard on yourself and strain.

 Flexibells: the best dumbells for your home gym